 - Finding it difficult to concentrate

 - Physical symptoms such as chest tightness, headaches or fatigue

-- We can turn the taps off, equivalent to a preventing stress in the first place.
+- They can turn the taps off, equivalent to a preventing stress in the first place.

-- We can take the plug out and allow some of the stress to drain away, equivalent to taking action to reduce the impact of the stress on our minds and bodies.
+- They can take the plug out and allow some of the stress to drain away, equivalent to taking action to reduce the impact of the stress on their minds and bodies.

-In the best-case scenario we can do both, turning the taps off and letting the plug out - both preventing the stress and managing the stress.
+In the best-case scenario, people do both, turning the taps off and letting the plug out - both preventing the stress and managing the stress.

 There are a number of helpful coaching tools that can be used to reduce and better manage stress levels.

 We'll outline two key tools for preventing stress, and four tools for reducing stress.